Learn the steps to connect your Amazon account to Sellbrite.

 Fulfillment by Amazon

 FBA settings are available on the Settings > Service Integrations page.
-Click here to learn more about using Sellbrite with FBA.
+Learn more here.

 - Inventory Sync: Inventory sync is one of the most powerful features in Sellbrite.
 Once activated, Sellbrite checks your Listings every 15 minutes to see if they need to be updated.